ECC-BFMC/Documentation/source/index.rst

   - The code that is already installed on the raspbery.
 Here's how it works.

-* :doc:`Computer <data/computer>`
+* :doc:`Computer <data/simulatedservers>`

   - The code that can be run on a remote computer.
-Contains simulated servers or devices for the Vehicle-to-Everything communication, together with a demo on how to get the car running and a dashboard for monitoring it's states.
+Contains simulated servers or devices for the Vehicle-to-Everything communication.

 * :doc:`Simulator <data/simulator>`